Tech Savvy SA is a series of articles on Gearburn and Memeburn that aim to deliver useful, locally relevant advice to the average South African.

 Opera Max compresses incoming web traffic via its servers before sending it to you, thus reducing the amount of mobile data needed in the first place.
 In fact, the company claims savings of up to 50%.

 The app also works with many popular apps, such as YouTube and Netflix, but secure data (such as Facebook) isn’t touched.
 Still, it might be worth a download if mobile data usage is a concern for you.

-Most phones have a preinstalled notepad app, but Google Keep makes a strong case for being downloaded anyway — it only weighs in at about 7MBs anyway.
+Most phones have a preinstalled notepad app, but Google Keep makes a strong case for being downloaded anyway — it only weighs in at about 7MBs in any event.

-The small app manages to offer a variety of features anyway, such as voice memos that can be transcribed, list functionality and collaboration with others.
+The small app manages to offer a variety of features, such as voice memos that can be transcribed, list functionality and collaboration with others.

 Of course, Keep also offers cross-platform support, allowing you to start a list on your PC, then add the finishing touches via your phone.

 One of the most innovative apps around, IFTTT (IF This Then That) allows you to set up specific automated tasks based on a number of variables.

 For instance, you can set the app to automatically post your new Instagram photo to Twitter.
 Or you can set your phone to message your partner when you get home.
 There are literally hundreds of predefined tasks already available with the app.
 Not bad for an app weighing in at roughly 5MBs.